lesiw/plain/README.md

 ## Configuration

-Use the [libpq environment variables][envar] to configure your database connection.
+Use the [libpq environment variables][envars] to configure your database connection.
 These are automatically understood by `pgx`.

 ## Usage